Skip to content

 }

 volatile does not prevent the CPU from reordering memory operations.
-To guarantee ordering, you must use atomic operations combined with the appropriate memory order.
+To guarantee ordering, you must use atomic operations + appropriate memory ordering.

 So when should we actually use volatile?